New-MT-BFT-Homepage-Header-Image

 Elouise Cobell

-Elouise Cobell, also known by her Blackfeet name Yellow Bird Woman, left an indelible impact on communities far and wide.
-Her story stands out in history as that of what President Obama called, “A Champion of Native American rights.”
-For VISIONS, she represents the model of an engaged citizen and she connected us to the land, history and community of the Blackfeet Nation in a profound way.
+Elouise Cobell, also known by her Blackfeet name Yellow Bird Woman, left an indelible impact on Native communities across the United States.
+President Obama called her, “a Champion of Native American rights,” and her legacy continues to ground VISIONS in the land, history, and community of the Blackfeet Nation in profound ways.

 Related blog posts